Elir25/advice-generator/project_advice_generator/README.md

 1. Create an index.html file with the general template code
 1. Create a main.js file
 1. Create a style.css file
+1. Use the class names from the HTML file in your CSS
 1. Link the JavaScript file to the HTML document so that the JavaScript code will be able interact with the HTML document
 1. Add a link to the css file in the HTML
 1. Add **Advice Generator** within the `<title>` tags